SvetlanaM/ufx-backend/Readme.md

 # UFX backend

-> **UFX backend is an app used as administration for managing employes calls and
+> **UFX backend is an app used as administration for managing employees calls and
 > as a REST API for the Android mobile application.**

 ### Technologies